Dialogflow is the natural language understanding platform of Google that you can use to create omnichannel chatbots.

 The marketing possibilities of Dialogflow are pretty limited.

-In essence, you can only use Dialogflow Messenger to create a native widget and put it on your website.
+Likewise, you can only use Dialogflow Messenger to create a native widget and put it on your website.

 With this native widget, you can change the appearance (such as the title and colors) by editing some CSS (mark up language for websites).
 Also, you can trigger different intents.

-Embed your chatbot as a native widget (your own branding & colors) on your website.
+Embed your chatbot as a widget on your website (with your own branding & colors).

-Can you create a simple landing page to drive users to your chatbot?
+Can you create a URL that goes to a specific flow inside your Facebook chatbot?

 Automatically reply with your chatbot to users who comment on your Facebook Posts